edelarosagon/esp-aws/README.md

 * Create a new Lambda

-> Rule for the trigger : SELECT * FROM '$aws/things/ESPNODE/shadow/update/accepted' WHERE state.reported.humidity > 50
+> Rule for the trigger : SELECT * FROM '$aws/things/ESPNODE/shadow/update/accepted' WHERE state.reported.clic = 1